Location: Remote | Experience: Junior | Type: Part Time -> Full Time

 What you should know about us is that:

-- we’re a new startup (almost three years old) and are entirely funded, i.e., bootstrapped, by the work we do for our amazing clients;
+- we’re a new-ish startup (almost five years old) and are entirely funded, i.e., bootstrapped, by the work we do for our amazing clients;

 - our idealistic goal is a pretty simple one: to destroy the old digital marketing agency model by building an alternative that’s better in every way;